smaslan/TWM/README.md

 ## Building
 Only the LabVIEW part has to be build.

-The `lvprog/TWM.lvproj` contains 3 buidl specifications:
+The `lvprog/TWM.lvproj` contains 3 build specifications:
 - TWM full
+- TWM visa
 - TWM visa,niscope
-- TWM visa

-*TWM full* builds for all implemented hardware.
-To run, user has to install NI libraries for NI-DAQ, NI-SCOPE, VISA, and of course run time libraries for LabVIEW.
+"TWM full" builds for all implemented hardware.
+To run it, user has to install NI libraries for NI-DAQ, NI-SCOPE, VISA, and of course run time libraries for LabVIEW.
 Because many users use digitizers not requiring NI-DAQ or NI-SCOPE, other builds are generated.
+Running VI `build/Build All TWM Versions.vi` will offer automatic build of all builds versions and copies all versions of EXE files of the other builds to "TWM full" folder for convenience.